Hybrid training course (online & on-site) for prospective brewers

-Due to the global COVID-19 pandemic, the Certified Brewmaster Course 2021 exceptionally starts with a “hybrid concept”, divided into two blocks: The first part takes place as a hybrid event, i.e. all theory lectures from January 11 to approximately mid-May will be held via video conference (“VLB Virtual Campus”).
+Due to the global COVID-19 pandemic, the Certified Brewmaster Course 2023 will once again be offered in hybrid format and will be divided into two blocks: The first part takes place as a hybrid event, i.e. all theory lectures from 09 January to approximately end of March will be held via video conference (“VLB Virtual Campus”).
 But students, who want to attend lectures personally at VLB Berlin, are welcome to do so (“VLB Berlin Campus”).
 The three lecture sessions per day incl.
-Q&A (question & answers) sessions will approach a broad range of relevant brewing and malting topics.
+Q&A (question & answers) sessions, supplemented by daily turorials before and after lectures, will approach a broad range of relevant brewing and malting topics.
 In order to provide an interactive learning experience, all lessons will be presented live by senior brewing professionals from VLB Berlin and partners.
 Regardless of whether you choose the Virtual Campus or the Berlin Campus option, both groups listen to the same lectures at the same time.

-With lectures and desktop studies in the theory block and examinations, the participants will prepare themselves for the practical work in part two.
-The extensive practical work in our laboratories and brewery starts mid-May on-site – for this block the students have to come to Berlin.
+With lectures and desktop studies in the theory block as well as the first examinations, the participants will prepare themselves for the mainly practical work classes in part two.
+The extensive practical classes in our laboratories and brewery combined with further lectures starts on-site towards beginning of April– for this block the students have to come to Berlin.

 The course addresses to persons who desire professional qualification in brewing technology, either to enter the brewing industry or to advance within it.
 Therefore, practical brewing experience of at least three months is obligatory.